Money Tips for Students, March 2015

-Although there are several scoring methods, the most widely accepted one comes from FICO.
+Although there are several scoring methods, the most widely accepted form comes from the Fair Isaac Corporation, or FICO.
 Your FICO score ranges from 300 to 850.
-These items make up your FICO score:
+The exact formula that Fair Isaac uses is proprietary information, but these items make up your credit score:

-- 35 percent is based on your payment history.
+- 35 percent of your score is based on your payment history.
 Early payments will have a higher number than on-time payments, which will have a higher score than late payments.

-- 30 percent is based on outstanding debt.
+- 30 percent of the score is based on outstanding debt.
 This outstanding debt is how much you owe on car loans, mortgages, credit cards, etc. The number of credit cards you have and if those cards are near the maximum borrowing limit will hurt your score.

-- 15 percent is based on the length of time you have had credit.
+- 15 percent of the score is based on the length of time you have had credit.
 The longer you have been borrowing money and paying it back in a timely manner, the better your score.

-- 10 percent is based on new credit.
+- 10 percent of the score is based on new credit.
 If you have opened several new accounts, that will have a negative effect on your score.
 Also, the more inquiries on your credit report in a year, the lower your score.

-- 10 percent is based on the types of credit you currently have.
+- 10 percent of the score is based on the types of credit you currently have.
 It helps to have a mix of loan types.
 If you have a credit card, an installment loan will even the credit out.